ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/3_implementing_a_dynamic_memory_allocator.md

 The addresses on the left usually refer to an action.
 In this case we've set a `Header` value at `0x559871a24040`.

-The list in the last lines is the set of ranges you would see if you walked the heap, which is exactly what the allocator is seeing.
+The list in the last few lines is the set of ranges you would see if you walked the heap, which is exactly what the allocator is seeing.
 The use of `[` followed by `)` means that the start address is included in the range, but the end address is not.
 This is the initial heap state where everything is free.